 - Move the victim to a shady area.
 Even to a vehicle with the AC running.

 - It is important to cool the victim quickly.
-If you are on a sports playing field: Remove any extra clothing like shoulder pads, or helmets.
+If you are on a sports playing field: Remove any extra clothing like shoulder pads or helmets.
 Any extra padding on the rest of the body as well.
-Loosen tight bands or belts unbutton shirts if possible.
-Spounge the victim with a cool wet towel.
-Wrap another towel around legs.
-If avabile, mist or lightly spray water on the person to get the evaporation going.
+Loosen tight bands or belts and unbutton shirts if possible.
+Sponge the victim with a cool wet towel.
+Wrap another towel around the legs.
+If available, mist or lightly spray water on the person to get the evaporation going.

 - Offer cool water or sports drinks.

-- If the EMS is delayed, call hospital for more instructions.
+- If the EMS is delayed, call the hospital for more instructions.